RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-unnecessary-assertions.md

 # `no-unnecessary-assertions`

-> Disallow always accepting or rejecting assertions.
+> Disallow assertions that are known to always accept (or reject).

 Fixable: `no` <br> Recommended configuration: `"error"`